-To become a candidate for the Master of Science in Computational and Data Enabled Sciences and Engineering, students will have to:
+To become a candidate for the Master of Science in Computational and Data Enabled Sciences and Engineering, student will have to:

-1. Take and pass the Graduate Area Comprehensive Examination (GACE) on the 4 core courses.
-The eligibility criteria for taking the GACE will be the same as that set by the Graduate School (This

-- requirement is waived for CDS&E Ph.D. students who have passed the Comprehensive Qualifying Examination).
-A student will have two chances to pass the GACE exam on the 4 core courses. - Additionally the student will need to present and defend his/her Master's Project or Thesis to a committee comprised of the student advisor and committee members.
+- Take and pass the Graduate Area Comprehensive Examination (GACE) on the 4 core courses.
+The eligibility criteria for taking the GACE will be the same as that set by the Graduate School (This requirement is waived for CDS&E Ph.D. students who have passed the Comprehensive Qualifying Examinations).
+A student will have two chances of passing the GACE exam on the 4 core courses. - Additionally, the student will need to present and defend his/her master's Project or Thesis to a committee comprised of the student advisor and committee members.